oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 ## Project: OpenC2 Producer/Consumer using Yuuki (NSA OpenC2 Team)

-*Description:* This project demonstrates the ability to send OpenC2 commands from a Yuuki-based OpenC2 Producer to a Yuuki-based OpenC2 Consumer fronting an ACME Road Runner Actuator.
+*Description:* This project demonstrates the ability to send OpenC2 commands from a [Yuuki](https://github.com/oasis-open/openc2-yuuki)-based OpenC2 Producer to a Yuuki-based OpenC2 Consumer fronting an ACME Road Runner Actuator, and receive corresponding responses.
+The Yuuki-base Producer also commanded Consumers from other plug fest participants.

 *State:*